zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 ### 4. Define Your Resource Type Definition

-For example, if you are contributing to a `redisCaches` resource type, create a `redisCaches.yaml` file that defines the `redisCaches` Resource Type.
+For example, if you are contributing to a `redisCaches` Resource Type, create a `redisCaches.yaml` file that defines the `redisCaches` Resource Type.
 The initial version may look similar to:

 ```yaml
 namespace: Radius.Data